dynamsoft-docs/barcode-reader-docs/parameters/reference/texture-detection-modes.md

 # TextureDetectionModes

 `TextureDetectionModes` is a parameter to control how to detect texture on an image.
-It consisits of one or more modes, each mode represents a way to implement the detection.
+It consists of one or more modes, each mode represents a way to implement the detection.

 ## Candidate Mode List